 The History of Smith Publicity

 It started with one book, one client, in the cramped, tiny bedroom office of Dan Smith, whose road to book publicity is unlike any other.
 Dan is admittedly different than most book PR professionals.
 He is one of the very few, if any, book marketing firm owners who started the business with absolutely no prior experience in the publishing and publicity worlds.
 An all-star college basketball player, his professional career started with a job repossessing cars in Harrisburg, PA followed by periods of unemployment and almost getting his own car repossessed.
-He ultimately ended up spending eight years as a university administrator in charge of student disciple and the campus judicial system.
+He ultimately ended up spending eight years as a university administrator in charge of student discipline and the campus judicial system.

 Bored with a stalled job with no prospects of advancement, he began freelance writing on the side with the then-industry leading book advertising operation, Radio TV Interview Report, and in 1997 he cashed in his university retirement to start what would become Smith Publicity.